eli-johnson-04/portfolio/Backlog.md

 - [x] Spheres swell when hover
 - [x] Show info on hover
 - [x] Expand into _modal?_ when clicked
-- [ ] Spheres can be customized for different modal content, either via attribute or hard-coded (using an attribute is ideal...)
+- [x] Spheres can be customized for different modal content, either via attribute or hard-coded (using an attribute is ideal...)
 - [ ] Modal holds information related to sphere customization
 - [x] Multiple spheres work indpendently of each other
 - [x] Markdown viewer library for modal
 - [x] Grab content from respective folders
+- [ ] Profile page
+- [ ] Activity feed
+- [ ] Portfolio page

 ## Beautification
 - [ ] Spheres have hover physics (Cannon)